Previous dayApril 30, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-A magnitude 4.4 seismic event took place 27 km NE of Xiulin, China on April 30, 2026 at 19:39 UTC.
+Seismographs logged a magnitude 4.4 earthquake 27 km NE of Xiulin, China with origin time 19:39 UTC on April 30, 2026.
 The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 29.917°, 112.561°.
+The epicenter is at 29.917°, 112.561°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-30